wh-taylor/polarix/DOC.md

 These tokens are then returned to the parser alongside a potential error value one by one each time the lexer is told to iterate a new token.

+The lexer will take a `ProgramContext` which will help clear up ambiguity in the lexing process, for example, to distinguish `>>` as one double-character token for the right bitshift operator from `>>` as two single-character tokens for nested types such as `Array<Array<i32>>`.

 ```rs
 struct Lexer {
     code: String,